cucumber/docs/content/docs/community/faq.md

 will both match "an order exists".
 When providing arguments using Cucumber expressions and/or regular expressions, multiple steps might match the same expression.
 Finally, this means that you cannot extend a class which defines step definitions, as that will lead to duplicates.

+# Does Cucumber-JVM support Kotlin?
+You can use [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) to write tests in Kotlin.
+There are [Kotlin examples for cucumber-jvm](https://github.com/cucumber/cucumber-jvm/tree/master/kotlin-java8) that you can take a look at.
+At the moment you can't generate step definitions in Kotlin, because we don't have a Kotlin Backend implemented in Cucumber-JVM, but there is [a request for it](https://github.com/cucumber/cucumber-jvm/issues/1520).
+There is also a request for a [native Kotlin implementation of Cucumber](https://github.com/cucumber/cucumber/issues/331).